NKkrisz/Steam-Deck-Guide/FAQ/Markdown/Gaming.md

 #### Steam haptics

 ## Performance
+- There is built in additional information for the options below, use the button shown on the bottom of the screen to view them
+    - Information written in style ```like this``` is copied from there

 ### Battery
-- Shows battery level in %
+- Shows battery level %
-- Calculates remaining battery life in hours and minutes based on current power usage
+- Calculates remaining battery life or charging time in hours and minutes based on current power consumption

 ### Performance Overlay Level
+- ```Adjust this setting to control how much data is shown in the performance overlay.```
+- ```The performance overlay provides realtime data about the current status of your device, including frames per second, power consumption, GPU and CPU usage and more.
+This data can be useful to determine how a settings change impacts performance and battery life.```
 - Off: No overlay
 - 1: FPS only in top left corner
-- 2: FPS, Frametime, CPU, GPU, RAM, VRAM, Battery, Power Usage and Time information in a row at the top of the screen
+- 2: FPS, Frametime, CPU, GPU, RAM, VRAM, Battery %, Power Consumption and Remaining Time / Charging Status information in a row at the top of the screen
-- 3: Same as level 2 but a tiny bit more detailed and on the left side
+- 3: Level 2 but a bit more detailed and on the top left corner
-- 4: Everything on the left side
+- 4: Everything on the left side (too long to list)

 **To use settings below you need to be in ```Advanced View``` instead of ```Basic View```**